-Whether you’re planting bulbs, annuals or perennials, flower gardening adds a beautiful splash of color throughout the season.
-While growing flowers is not difficult, there are many decisions that must be made prior to planting.
-The more closely these choices are based on meeting the needs of your plants, the more likely you are to be successful.
-Some of the most basic factors to be considered include light, moisture, soil quality and when to plant.
-Click on the blog articles below for growing guides, tips and more.
+Whether you’re planting bulbs, annuals or perennials, flower gardens add a beautiful splash of color throughout the season.
+While growing flowers is not difficult, there are many factors that must be considered prior to planting.
+The more closely these plans are based on meeting the needs of your plants, the more likely you are to be successful.
+Click on the blog articles below for ideas, guides and more.

 Raising your own flowering annuals gives you variety, costs savings, and home-grown quality.

 Why would your start your own flowering annuals from seed when they’re readily available as starts at nurseries and big box stores?
 The answer is cost, selection, and quality.

 Sure you can find marigolds and other common annuals as ready-to-plant starts.
 And they’re relatively inexpensive if you’re just growing a few here and there.
 But if you’re looking for unusual annuals, either heirlooms or strains of favorites that you can’t get just anywhere, well, then, you’ll have to start them yourself.
 And if you’re using annuals as borders, say along sidewalks, or filling an entire garden bed with color, then you’ll need a lot of starts and suddenly the cost of those individual plants start to add up.
 A packet or two that contain enough seed for your needs?
 Probably $5 or less (more…)

 All you need to know–planting, pruning, protecting from disease–to raise and care for beautiful roses.

 “Of all the flowers, me thinks a rose is best.” – William Shakespeare (1564 – 1616)